Counts and dukes of Guise: House of Guise

 Marie did not marry and had no descendants.
-She willed Guise to a relative, Charles François de Stainville on 8 January 1688.
+She bequeathed Guise to a kinsman, Charles François de Stainville on 8 January 1688.
 This was undone by the Parlement of Paris at the request of other claimants to the estate, among whom was the wife of France's premier prince du sang Anne Henriette of Bavaria, Princess of Condé, a great-granddaughter of Charles of Lorraine, Duke of Mayenne through her mother.
 In this way the lands of the House of Guise—and later the ducal title—came to the House of Bourbon-Condé.